Amitten77/HackIllinois2023/README.md

 But how many people actually take the 5-10 minutes to research which type of waste their trash belongs into so we can manage waste better?
 That's where Germany, our inspiration, stepped in.
 In Germany, trash is strictly sorted into one of six bins: Blue (Paper and Cardboard), Yellow (Plastic and Soft Metal), Brown (Organic/Bio Waste), Black (Residual Waste), Red (Special Waste), and Glass (where glass is sorted into brown, white, or green glass).
 As the leading recycler of municipal waste, their comprehensive waste sorting system was something we digitally implemented so countries outside of Germany could easily follow the same model.

-tl;dr: Waste is going through the roof, so trash needs to be sorted better.
+#tl;dr: Waste is going through the roof, so trash needs to be sorted better.
 How can we use computer vision and natural language processing to come up with a user interactive web app to promote easier recycling?

-Be sure to write what inspired you (What is the problem), what you learned (nlp - nltk functions, amit: , react.js and its value), how you built your project (how did we do this), and the challenges you faced (link front end to back end, building a more reliable set of synonyms and hyponyms, having our model identify many more types of objects).
-Format your story in Markdown.

 ## What does our project do?